 1. The primary mission of the institution is to instruct students to such competency levels that they are qualified for initial employment and/or career advancement.
 YES The institution's mission is: 2. clearly and concisely stated in written form, YES 3. published in hard copy and/or online, YES 4. publicly available, and YES 5. used consistently in publications.
 YES 6.
 The institution has an organized and functional institutional advisory committee.
 YES The institutional advisory committee meets the following requirements: 7.
 Is composed of no less than three persons, all of whom are external to the institution.
 (Committees larger than three members must maintain a majority of external members.); YES 8.
 Has at least three external members who meet these criteria present at each meeting (with at least two members physically present and one virtually present).
 YES 9.
-Meets at least once annually, if serving only in an institutional advisory capacity, or twice annually, if serving in an occupational advisory capacity.
+Meets at least once annually.
 YES 10.
 Keeps typed minutes to document its activities, recommendations, and meeting attendance.
 YES 11.
 Is used to seek input and provide community involvement in maintaining a relevant mission for the institution.
 YES

-A. Program Alignment and Administration The institution has implemented a systematic process to document that each program 1. aligns with the mission of the institution, YES 2. has clearly stated objectives, YES 3. has content relative to its objectives and aligned with the needs of the people and industries served by the program, YES 4. is evaluated annually to ensure currency of its objectives and content, YES 5. has varied evaluation methodologies that reflect established professional and practice-based competencies, and YES 6. includes coursework that is qualitatively and quantitatively consistent at each campus where it is offered.
-YES The institution ensures that each program 7. is approved and administered under established institutional policies and procedures and supervised by an administrator who is part of the institutional organization, and YES 8. includes on-campus administrators and faculty in planning activities.
+A. Program Alignment and Administration The institution has implemented a systematic process to document that each program 1. aligns with the mission of the institution, YES 2. has clearly stated objectives, YES 3. has content relative to its objectives and aligned with the needs of the people and industries served by YES the program, 4. is evaluated annually to ensure currency of its objectives and content, YES 5. has varied evaluation methodologies that reflect established professional and practice-based YES competencies, and 6. includes coursework that is qualitatively and quantitatively consistent at each campus where it is YES offered.
+The institution ensures that each program 7. is approved and administered under established institutional policies and procedures and supervised YES by an administrator who is part of the institutional organization, and 8. includes on-campus administrators and faculty in planning activities.
 YES 9.
 The institution considers the length and the tuition of each program in relation to the documented entry level earnings of completers.
-NOTE: The Employer Program Verification Form must be completed by potential employers of program graduates (Occupational Advisory Committees) to assist in documenting compliance with this Criterion.
-YES Each associate degree program meets the following requirements: 10.
+NOTE: The Employer Program Verification Form must be completed by YES potential employers of program graduates (Occupational Advisory Committees) to assist in documenting compliance with this Criterion.
+Each associate degree program meets the following requirements: 10.
 The program is designed to lead graduates directly to employment in a specific career.
 NA 11.
-The appropriate applied degree title, such as Associate of Applied Technology, Associate of Applied Science, Associate of Occupational Studies, Associate of Science, or Associate of Occupational Technology, is used and includes the specific career and technical education field (i.e., Associate of Applied Science in Veterinary Technology).
+The appropriate applied degree title, such as Associate of Applied Technology, Associate of Applied Science, Associate of Occupational Studies, Associate of Science, or Associate of Occupational NA Technology, is used and includes the specific career and technical education field (i.e., Associate of Applied Science in Veterinary Technology).
 NA 12.
-The program has a minimum of 60 semester hours or 90 quarter hours.
-NA 13.
-The program includes a minimum of 15 semester hours or 23 quarter hours of general education courses that are not applicable to a specific occupation, with a minimum of one course from each of the following areas: humanities, behavioral sciences, natural or applied sciences, and mathematics.
-NA 14.
-A credit hour is equivalent to a minimum of each of the following: one semester credit for 15 clock hours of lecture, 30 clock hours of laboratory, or 45 clock hours of work-based activities; or one quarter credit for 10 clock hours of lecture, 20 clock hours of laboratory, or 30 clock hours of work-based activities.
-NO
+The program has a minimum of 60 semester hours or 90 guarter hours.
+13. The program includes a minimum of 15 semester hours or 23 guarter hours of general education courses that are not applicable to a specific occupation, with a minimum of one course from each of the NA following areas: humanities, behavioral sciences, natural or applied sciences, and mathematics.
+14. A credit hour is equivalent to a minimum of each of the following: one semester credit for 15 clock hours of lecture, 30 clock hours of laboratory, or 45 clock hours of work-based activities; or one quarter credit for 10 clock hours of lecture, 20 clock hours of laboratory, or 30 clock hours of work-based activities.